MaesMM/junia-isen-examples-api/README.md

 # Examples API

-Simple API that returns example records from a database.
+Simple API that returns example records from a azure database.

 ## Prerequisites